William MacDowall: Career

+Reign of Mary, Queen of Scots

 Although MacDowall was not again employed by the town, he worked for Mary, Queen of Scots, and repaired a pair of organs at Holroodhouse.
 He visited the island of Inchkeith with Captain Robert Anstruther on 12 September 1561 to direct repairs to the fortress.
 In November 1561, with David Rowan, an expert gunner from Edinburgh castle, he surveyed the fortifications at Dunbar Castle.

+In 1563, MacDowall received a fee payment of £66 with William Lawson, who was a custodian of Holyrood Palace and keeper of the Queen's coals.
+MacDowall was paid for works to refurbish the gardens of Holyroodhouse in September 1564.
+An acouunt for the work (which does not survive) was signed by an Italian courtier Francisco de Busso.
+At that time William Brown was the gardener of the south palace garden, and John Morrison keeper of the north garden.
+William Brown repaired a pond and renewed hedges and boundary dykes at Holyrood with MacDowall.

 MacDowall was working at Stirling Castle in October 1566, on an archery range at Holyroodhouse in February 1567, and other projects at Linlithgow Palace and Edinburgh Castle.
 Works continued in Edinburgh from August 1567 to February 1568, and with repairs at Blackness Castle to December.
 As master of work he surveyed the work of craftsmen appointed by the crown to look after the palaces; such as William Robertson, the slater, and Steven Loch, glass-wright, both appointed by Mary, Queen of Scots 28 April 1562.

+Reign of James VI

 In September 1570 he began work at Stirling Castle, and the Edinburgh mint at Holyrood, and the stables there in March 1573.
 In April 1574 he began supervising the construction of the iconic half moon battery at Edinburgh Castle.
 His yearly salary was by now £150 Scots.
-As master of work for Regent Morton, he built a gallery at Stirling Castle, and another gallery at Holyroodhouse, which was painted by Walter Binning.
+As master of work for Regent Morton, he worked on the inner gate of Edinburgh Castle in 1577, built a gallery at Stirling Castle, and another gallery at Holyroodhouse, which was painted by Walter Binning.
+Building timber for Stirling Castle was shipped from Leith in July 1578.

 In October 1579 he completed works in preparation for the ceremonial entry of James VI into Edinburgh.
 In November he prepared a sand arena or tournament course for "running at the ring" at Holyroodhouse for the young king.
 By this time, his successor Robert Drummond of Carnock had already been appointed.
 At the end of December 1579, MacDowall delivered the foundation deeds of St. Paul's hospital to the burgh council.
 He died soon after.
 On 10 February 1580, burgh officials distributed money amongst the poor of St. Paul's Hospital from a box found in his possession, and the town council appointed his successor at St. Paul's Hospital on 3 June 1580.